 The Iowa Department of Public Health was responsible for prescribing how the uniform IPOST form looks.
-The double-sided, one-page document, salmon in color, allows a person to communicate their preferences for key life-sustaining treatments including: resuscitation, general scope of treatment, artificial nutrition, and more.
+The double-sided, one-page document allows a person to communicate their preferences for key life-sustaining treatments including: resuscitation, general scope of treatment, artificial nutrition, and more.

 According to the statute, the IPOST form shall be a uniform form and shall have all of the following characteristics: